phoenixprojectsoftware/HL1-Games/README.md

 Source-1-Games
 ==============

-This is the README for the Source 1 based games by The Phoenix Project Software.
-Source 1 based games include *Half-Life: Zombies Ate My Neighbours 2,* and *Half-Life 2 Anniversary.*
+This is the README for the Half-Life 1 based games by The Phoenix Project Software.
+Source 1 based games include *Half-Life: Zombies Ate My Neighbours,* and *Lost and Dead Anniversary.*

 Please use this repository to report bugs and feature requests for these games.
-To report bugs for the Source engine, please go to https://github.com/ValveSoftware/Source-1-Games.
+To report bugs for games such as *Counter-Strike, Opposing Force* or *Half-Life,* please go to https://github.com/ValveSoftware/halflife.

 Conduct
 -------